It’s not the kind of Ferrari that makes a grand entrance.

 Because the GT4 isn’t about being seen.

-It’s about what happens once you’re inside.
+It’s about what happens once you’re inside — the actual driving experience.

 The view over that low dashboard, the slightly upright seating, the mechanical feel in every control…